A fiber-optic cable may refer to any of the following:

 1. A fiber-optic cable defined in IEEE 802.8 is a cable containing optical fibers (usually glass) coated in plastic to send data by pulses of light.
 The coating helps protect the fibers from heat, cold, electromagnetic interference from other types of wiring, and some protection from ultraviolet rays from the sun.
 Fiber-optics allow for faster data transmission than standard copper wires because they have a higher bandwidth and are symmetrical.
 Fiber-optic connections are common amongst corporate networks or world-wide networks, such as Internet backbones, because of the cable's capabilities.

 - Keep the fiber connections and connectors capped when not in use to help prevent dust, dirt, or other substances from being on the connection of connector.

 - Always keep the fiber connections and connectors clean.

-- Do not allow the fiber cabling to bend more than the diameter of your fist.
+- Do not allow the fiber cabling to bend more than the diameter of your hand.
 Bending the cable further could cause physical damage to the cable.

-- Do not touch the tip of the actual fiber cabling, this could cut you.
+- Do not touch the tip of the actual fiber cabling, as it could cut you.

 - Never look down the fiber cabling when in use as light pulses are being used.
 To determine if the pulse is being sent, use a meter.